-Many people don't realize that Omaha Public Library (OPL) offers books—and so much more—at its 12 locations, opens a new window across Omaha!
+Many people don't realize that Omaha Public Library (OPL) offers books—and so much more—at all of its locations, opens a new window across Omaha!
 This Thanksgiving, learn about some of the things that all Douglas County residents can be thankful for at OPL!

 - People — While the Internet now answers some of the questions people once brought to their local librarian, Omaha Public Library staff are one of the best resources available to find the right answers for patrons.
 Staff keep OPL running smoothly, manage its extensive collection, opens a new window, share reading recommendations, opens a new window, curate book lists, opens a new window on almost any topic imaginable, and even create custom book lists, opens a new window for patrons by request.
 Patrons may also ask OPL librarians questions online, opens a new window when trying to recall a book title, answer a question about local history, or any other topic of interest!

 - Books, movies, music & more — The materials a library has—also know as its collection—are the bread and butter of any library, and OPL has both physical and digital collections available for patrons to enjoy.
 The digital collection, opens a new window has over 26,000 eBooks, opens a new window and 9,600 eAudiobooks, opens a new window that patrons can check out and download to their devices from anywhere with an Internet connection.
 OPL's physical collection, which is distributed across all 12 locations, includes just under 638,000 books, opens a new window, DVDs and BluRay discs, opens a new window, audiobooks, opens a new window, music CDs, opens a new window, book club bags and toys, opens a new window.
 If there's something you'd like to check out that isn't available at OPL, any OPL patron can log in to their account and suggest a purchase,, opens a new window or request it from a library that does have that item through interlibrary loan.